subhrajyotidasgupta/DevanagariHTR/README.md

 * **Word and Line Segmentation using Image Processing Techniques.**

 ## Classification using CNN
 Convolution Neural Networks have played a major role in the field of Computer Vision in the last few years.
-Here, we have implemented one such CNN to classify the numerals of the Devanagari script.
+Here, one such CNN has been implemented to classify the numerals of the Devanagari script.
 The numerals of the Devanagari script looks like:
 <p align="center">
   <img width="600" height="500" src="./img/numerals.png">
 </p>